DominikBuchner/BOLDigger3/README.md

 `playwright install`

 **FOR BOLDigger2 USERS:**
 BOLDigger2 used requests-html which relied on an old version of pyppeteer.
 This may lead to conflicts with playwright.
-To solve:
+Additionally, don't forget to uninstall boldigger/boldigger2 To solve:

 `
 pip uninstall pyppeteer
+pip uninstall boldigger
+pip uninstall boldigger2
 pip install --upgrade pyee
 `